manu12121999/RemoveBG-GIMP/README.md

 ## Problems:
 - does only work on Windows properly ( on Linux: change `C:\\tmp\\tmp.png` to an other place )
+- it might currently only work on Linux(Ubuntu) with the GIMP from Ubuntu Software.
 - hasn't been tested much

 ## Notes: